dwyl/phoenix-liveview-stopwatch/README.md

 end
 ```

-The agent define the state of the stopwatch as a tuple `{timer_status, time}`
+The agent defines the state of the stopwatch
+as a tuple `{timer_status, time}`.
-We have define the `get_timer_state`, `start_timer`, `stop_timer` and `tick`
+We defined the
+`get_timer_state/1`, `start_timer/1`, `stop_timer/1`
+and `tick/1` functions
-function which are responsible for updating the tuple.
+which are responsible for updating the tuple.

-Finally the last two funtions `subscribe` and `notify` are responsible for
+Finally the last two funtions:
+`subscribe/0` and `notify/0`
-listening and sending the `:timer_updated` event via PubSub to the clients.
+are responsible for listening and sending
+the `:timer_updated` event via PubSub to the clients.

-Now we have the Timer agent defined we can tell the application to create
+Now we have the Timer agent defined
+we can tell the application to create
-a stopwatch when the application start.
+a stopwatch when the application starts.
-Update the `lib/stopwatch/application.ex` file to add the `StopwatchTimer`
+Update the `lib/stopwatch/application.ex` file
+to add the `StopwatchTimer`
-in the supervisor:
+in the supervision tree:

 ```elixir
     children = [